oneapi-src/oneDNN/doc/primitives/convolution.md

 - The weights shape is 3x3, there are no groups, dilation or strides (\f$KH = KW = 3\f$, \f$SH = SW = 1\f$, and \f$DH = DW = 0\f$).

-- The data type is f32 or f16.

 The Winograd convolution algorithm implementation additionally chooses tile size based on the problem shape and